kupferlauncher/kupfer/Documentation/PluginAPI.rst

         Display with default viewer for ``path`` or ``url``.

     ``get_display_path_for_bytestring(filepath)``
-        File paths are bytestrings (and are not text).
         ``get_display_path_for_bytestring`` returns a user-displayable
-        text representation as a unicode object.
+        text representation as a string.

-.. topic:: ``kupfer.task``

-    Allow run some task in background.

-.. topic:: ``kupfer.support.validators``

-   Check if text is valid email, url etc.

-.. topic:: ``kupfer.support.weaklib``

-    ..

 .. topic:: ``kupfer.core``